Mediterranean Shipping Company: MSC Chitra

 On 7 August 2010, the container ship MSC Chitra was involved in a collision with the bulk carrier Khalijia II while leaving Jawaharlal Nehru Port east of Mumbai in Navi Mumbai's Raigad district, India.
 Khalijia II had ripped into MSC Chitras port side, creating three major dents in its hull and the engine room gradually flooded.
 After collision the MSC Chitra listed heavily and was grounded 8 km outside of the port.
 The captain and 32 crew members were evacuated.
 On 17 April 2011, after the ship was declared a total loss, MSC Chitra was scuttled by Titan Maritime approximately 385 mi off the coast of Mumbai.

 MSC Zoe

 On 1 January 2019, whilst on a voyage from Portugal to Bremerhaven carrying more than 8,000 containers, MSC Zoe encountered severe weather causing her to roll violently.
 345 containers went overboard into the North Sea near the Wadden islands off the Dutch coast.
-Of these, 297 containers were lost north of the Dutch island Ameland, the remaining containers some hours later north of the German island Borkum.
+Of these, 297 containers were lost north of the Dutch island Ameland, and the remaining 48 containers were found some hours later north of the German island Borkum.

+MSC Gayane

+A shipment of cocaine was captured in the 2019 Philadelphia Packer Marine Terminal cocaine seizure that totalled 20 tons, with a street value of US$1.3 billion.
+That ship, MSC Gayane, was seized by U.S. Customs and Border Protection due to the scale of the smuggling.
+The company denied that it intentionally facilitated this, and stated that the wrongdoing was carried out by a small number of employees who had been corrupted or coerced by drug cartels.
+US and European authorities concluded that the Balkan gangs responsible control more than half of the cocaine flowing into Europe, and had infiltrated MSC's crews over a decade of effort.